bobandash/synqsell_shopify/README.md

 This is the current architecture of Synqsell.
 <br />
 <br />
 Note: the architecture currently has many single points of failure.
 This is intentional because of the application's lack of users; If the application scales with more users, the architecture should continue to evolve alongside the growth.
-For example, when there are more users, the RDS should be deployed in multi-AZs with a master and stand-by replica; the application load balancer should route traffic to multiple EC2 instances hosting the web/server app, instead of just a single EC2.
-Also, for easy setup, I currently use a NAT Gateway.
-However, to save on personal costs, I should have converted the NAT Gateway to a NAT instance.
 <br />
 <br />
 ![Synqsell Architecture (2)](https://github.com/user-attachments/assets/524ce31d-2c4a-47ff-92a7-aeafa9d70e29)

 ## Technical Approach and Obstacles